Introduction

 The remainder of Galatians 1:15-24 recounts Paul's travels in spreading the word of God about Christ to the gentiles.
 After his conversion to Christianity, he spent three years in the area around it.
 According to Dake this region had seen a big influx of Christianity, due, ironically, to Paul's persecutions in other places.
 It was during this time that Jesus set clear what he was to preach.

 After the three year period, he returned to Jerusalem.
-When he arrived, the disciples were afraid of him still (Acts 9:23-27).
+When he arrived, the disciples were still afraid of him (Acts 9:23-27).
 He saw Peter and James, but didn't take any more time there before heading out once again.
 It would be a long time before he returned again.
 Some of the churches knew of his past, and glorified God that Jesus had saved such an oppressor as Paul had been.

 No matter who you are and no matter what you've done, once you become a Christian, your testimony means something to someone.
 Listen to God for when, where, and to whom, you should share portions of your life.
 If you were brought up in the church, glory to God if you have stayed true to God.
 If you grew up out of the church and later became a Christian, let God use your life before and after to let people know just how much better your life now is.